mrafifrbbn/steam-reviews/README.md

 # Goals
  The exact goals of this project are:
-- Analyze what words are associated with good reviews (i.e. reviewer recommended the game).
+- to predict whether a reviewer recommended the game or not based on the review; and
-- Predicting whether a reviewer recommended the game or not based on the review.
+- to analyze what words are associated with good reviews (i.e. reviewer recommended the game).

 I also want to explore text processing and Bayesian optimization algorithm.